Negumbo Senior Secondary School

 Negumbo Senior Secondary School is a state high school in Onaanda in the Omusati Region of northern Namibia.
 It is situated 50 km west of Oshakati.
-Negumbo was founded in 1999, and was officially opened by President of Namibia Dr. Sam Nujoma on 3 June 1999.
-The school is named after the late King of Uukwambi, Negumbo lyaKandenge, who killed a lion near the future location of the school.
+Negumbo was founded in 1999, and was officially opened by president Sam Nujoma on 3 June 1999.
+The school is named after the late King of Uukwambi, Negumbo lyaKandenge, who killed a lion near the location where the school now stands.

 Negumbo is one of the best-performing schools in Omusati Region and the country at large.
 It was the sixth-best school in the country in 2014 (2013: rank 5).
 Negumbo Senior Secondary has a record of having 100% of its students passing Grade 10 national examinations for 10 consecutive years, and winning awards in most subjects.
-Many students undertake tertiary institutions in Namibia and abroad.
+Many students undertake tertiary education in Namibia and abroad.

 The school is equipped with computers and a biology laboratory.
 It is also known for its strong soccer team.